MoBensaleh/MyWebsite/README.md

 # MyWebsite
-A dynamic website that showcases my professional portfolio, resume and contact information
+My first portfolio project that served as my introduction to Web Development.
+Developed using basic HTML, CSS and JavaScript.